mathesar-foundation/mathesar-wiki/engineering/code-review.md

 ### Maintainers
 - Check for outstanding PRs at least **once a day**.
-- Review core team PRs within 1 work day, community PRs within 3 workdays.
+- Review core team PRs within 1 work day, community PRs within 3 work days.
 - If you approve the PR, merge it unless someone else has requested changes.
   - If the person who has requested changes is unavailable, merge the PR anyway.
 - Always merge using merge commits, never squash or rebase (the GitHub interface should disable squash and rebase, but check just in case).